munificent/craftinginterpreters/book/optimization.md

 ^code end-values-equal (1 before, 1 after)

 And that's it.
 This optimization is complete, as is our clox virtual machine.
-That's the last line of new code in the book.
+That was the last line of new code in the book.

 ### Evaluating performance